St Cosmas and St Damian Church, Keymer: History

 The medieval manor of Keymer was recorded in the Domesday Book in 1086 as being held by William de Watevile for William de Warenne, who built the nearby Lewes Castle.
 A church existed on the present site at that time; it was associated with Lewes Priory, which had been given it by a successor of de Watevile in 1093.

 The present building incorporates some 12th-century structural elements: the chancel walls and apse date from that time.
 Until the rebuilding in 1866, there had been little change to the structure since the 14th century.
 The reconstruction was undertaken by Brighton-based architect Edmund Scott, who was responsible for several churches in his home town; he matched the church's largely 14th-century style rather than redesigning the building significantly.
 Six bells were added at various times: one in 1791, another in 1866 and a peal of four in 1911.

 The church has a large graveyard with several war graves and a war memorial.
 The Commonwealth War Graves Commission identifies five soldiers—three from the First World War and two from the Second World War—who are buried there.
 There is no longer enough space for burials to take place in the original churchyard, so a new burial ground has been established in a field opposite the church.
 Mid Sussex District Council acquired the land on behalf of the Parish of Keymer and Clayton, and transferred ownership to Hassocks Parish Council.
 The latter now manages the area, which is called the Hassocks Burial Ground and Garden of Remembrance.
+The names on the War Memorial have been researched and details of the men's stories have been published.
+This adds depth to the bare names and gives details that would otherwise be forgotten.

 The patron of the church, and holder of the advowson, is Brasenose College, Oxford.